CHOUABBIA-AMINE/HidraAPI/docs/roadmap/organization.md

 [ ] Organization domain has no Spring dependency
 [ ] Organization domain has no JPA dependency
-[ ] Organization domain has no identity domain dependency [ ] Organization application has no API dependency
+[ ] Organization domain has no identity domain dependency [ ] Organization domain has no topology domain dependency [ ] Organization application has no API dependency
 [ ] Organization application has no infrastructure dependency [ ] Organization API has no repository dependency
 [ ] Employee aggregate exists
 [ ] OrganizationUnit aggregate exists
 [ ] Position model exists
+[ ] OrganizationUnitType exists
+[ ] OrganizationUnit supports STATION as operational OU [ ] OperationalScopeReference exists and does not import topology [ ] ReportingLine replaces simple SupervisorAssignment [ ] ReportingLineType supports LINE, OPERATIONAL, FUNCTIONAL, ADMINISTRATIVE, TECHNICAL, DOTTED_LINE [ ] Reporting line policy prevents self-reporting
-[ ] Employee assignment policy works
+[ ] Reporting line policy supports one active primary LINE relation [ ] Employee assignment policy works
 [ ] Organization hierarchy policy works
 [ ] REST API compiles
 [ ] Domain models have class-level and field/component documentation
-[ ] Domain model validation does not use Bean Validation [ ] Domain value objects have validation and format documentation [ ] Application DTOs have class-level and component documentation [ ] REST request DTOs have Bean Validation annotations [ ] REST request DTOs have class-level and component documentation [ ] REST response DTOs have class-level and component documentation [ ] REST request DTOs use @Schema at class level
-[ ] REST request DTO fields/components use @Schema
+[ ] Domain model validation does not use Bean Validation [ ] Domain value objects have validation and format documentation [ ] REST request DTOs have Bean Validation annotations [ ] REST request DTOs use @Schema at class and component level [ ] REST response DTOs use @Schema at class and component level [ ] Organization controllers use @Tag, @Operation, and @ApiResponses [ ] OpenAPI annotations are restricted to organization API layer [ ] Controllers depend only on application inbound ports [ ] Controllers do not access repositories or JPA entities
-[ ] REST response DTOs use @Schema at class level
-[ ] REST response DTO fields/components use @Schema
-[ ] @Schema documentation aligns with Bean Validation constraints [ ] @Schema examples are realistic and contain no secrets [ ] Organization controllers use @Tag
-[ ] Organization controller endpoint methods use @Operation [ ] Organization controller endpoint methods use @ApiResponses [ ] OpenAPI annotations are restricted to organization API layer [ ] Controllers depend only on application inbound ports [ ] Controllers do not access repositories or JPA entities